aisgbnok/team-project-2211-swen261-04-h/README.md

 > 👉 After submitting a turn, move validation breaks.
 For more details on why, see [#32](https://github.com/RIT-SWEN-261-04/team-project-2211-swen261-04-h/issues/32)

-> 👉 There are instances where routing breaks because of race conditions. e.g., players challenge another around the same time.
+> 👉 There are instances where routing breaks. e.g., players challenge another around the same time results in error message for second player [#34](https://github.com/RIT-SWEN-261-04/team-project-2211-swen261-04-h/issues/32)

 ## Debugging & Testing